daleroux/git-2-hub/README.md

 After the script completes its execution, it removes the cloned repository directory to keep your workspace clean.
 If you want to retain the repository directory for any reason, you can modify or comment out the cleanup step in the script.

 ---

-This README provides the necessary instructions to parametrize the `ansible.cfg` file and effectively use the `git-2-hub.sh` script to automate Ansible collection management tasks.